Slander of Title Actions

 By proving these elements, the plaintiff can establish a claim for injurious falsehood and seek remedies for the economic harm caused by the defendant's false statements.

-In general, Canadian law requires malice or reckless disregard for injurious falsehood, meaning a mere negligent misstatement about someone’s goods or property typically won’t suffice.
+In general, Canadian law requires malice or reckless disregard for injurious falsehood, meaning a mere negligent misstatement about someone's goods or property typically won't suffice.
 The standard is higher than simple carelessness: the defendant must either know the statement is false or be so reckless as to show they did not care about verifying the truth.
-Courts emphasise that the falsehood must be “calculated to cause financial harm,” either deliberately or by ignoring obvious red flags.
+Courts emphasize that the falsehood must be "calculated to cause financial harm," either deliberately or by ignoring obvious red flags.
 This requirement differentiates injurious falsehood from other torts where negligence can establish liability.

 That said, "malice" here does not necessarily require personal animosity or hatred.
 The defendant might have a purely commercial motive—hoping to boost their own product by undermining a competitor's.
 If they spread unverified claims about a rival's product being defective, suspecting it was untrue or having no basis to believe it, that reckless approach indicates the "malice" essential for injurious falsehood.
 Plaintiffs typically gather evidence of the defendant's knowledge or suspicious circumstances (e.g., ignoring contradictory data, continuing to circulate rumours after official clarifications).
 If the defendant had a genuine, reasonable belief in the statement's accuracy—demonstrating no malicious or reckless intent—they may avoid liability, though such defences often hinge on the thoroughness of their fact-checking and good faith.